AztecProtocol/aztec-packages/docs/docs/learn/concepts/storage/notes.md

 This page will focus on how private variables are implemented with Notes and storage trees.

 #### Side-note about execution
 Under the hood, the Aztec protocol handles some important details around public and private function calls.
-Notably around calls between them and relevant delays to avoid race conditions around state reads/writes (more [here](../pxe/acir_simulator#simulating-functions)).
+Calls between them are asynchronous due to different execution contexts (local execution vs. node execution).
 Whilst it just works for us under the hood, a detailed explanation of the transaction lifecycle can be found [here](../transactions#simple-example-of-the-private-transaction-lifecycle).

 ## Private state variables in Aztec